TAGC-NetworkBiology/ArchiHeart/README.md

 ## Goal of the github

 This github project contains the instructions and material to reproduce the analyses reported in the article (and more).
-Source code are available in the github repository.
+Source codes are available in the github repository.
 Required data and built Singularity images are available on download.
 Instructions to reproduce the analyses are provided below.

 To reproduce the analysis, you have to first, prepare the environments (see "Prepare the Environments" section below), then execute the analysis step by step (see "Run the analysis" section below).

 ## Description of the dataset

-The dataset contains the cardiac phenotype data of 1 week old dropsophila.
+The dataset contains the cardiac phenotype data of 1 week-old dropsophila.
 The data are stored in a SQlite database available on Zenodo (see below).

 ---
 ---

-## Prepare the environments
+## Prepare the environment

 In order to prepare the environment for analysis execution, it is required to: